Virginia Highlands Community College Faculty & Staff Manual

 6. Adherence to policies, procedures, and regulations.

-3.7.1.2 Evaluators and Weighing of Areas Evaluators may include self, students, peers, or persons in the faculty member's line of appeal (as defined in the Faculty Grievance Procedure).
+Evaluators may include self, students, peers, or persons in the faculty member's line of appeal (as defined in the Faculty Grievance Procedure).
 Peers will be defined as faculty members, instructional assistants, and administrators not in the faculty member's line of appeal.
 Evaluators for administrators may include self, peers (other administrators not in the faculty member's line of appeal), and immediate supervisors in the line of appeal.

-Administrative Faculty are evaluated according to the following:
+1. Administrative Faculty are evaluated according to the following:

 1. Weight of Evaluation:

-1. Self evaluation may count 0-10%.
+1. Self-evaluation may count 0-10%.

 2. Peer evaluation may count 0-40%.